kottster/kottster/docs/table/configuration/api.md

 *   **`settings`**: A configuration object that defines the behavior of the table and its nested tables.
 The configuration for the main table is defined under the `rootTable` key.

-Alternatively, you can customize already defined configuration on the client side using methods like `customColumns`, `columnTransformer`, `columnOverrides` on the [`TablePage`](../../ui/table-page-component.md) component.
-This approach is useful if you want to change **the way columns and fields are rendered**, or use **JSX components**.
+*   **`customServerProcedures`**: An optional object that allows you to define custom server procedures for the page.
+These procedures can contain custom logic for handling specific requests, and be called from the client side using the `useServerProcedure` hook.
+Learn more in the [Custom pages](../../custom-pages/api.md) section.

+If you only need to change the way columns and fields are rendered, you can use the [`TablePage`](../../ui/table-page-component.md) component's properties like [`customColumns`](../../ui/table-page-component.md#customcolumns), [`columnTransformer`](../../ui/table-page-component.md#columntransformer), or [`columnOverrides`](../../ui/table-page-component.md#columnoverrides).
+This approach is useful for modifying the display of columns and fields without changing the backend logic.

 ## Parameters